sriramkrish68/Building-user-management/README.md

 # 🏢 Building Entry System

-Welcome to the **Building Entry System**!
-This project tracks people entering and leaving a building using MongoDB, Node.js with TypeScript, and Express.js.
-It includes both backend and frontend components, ensuring a comprehensive and user-friendly experience.
+The Building Entry System is a web-based solution designed to track and manage people entering and leaving a building.
+It features a backend built with Node.js, TypeScript, and MongoDB to handle data processing and storage, while the frontend is developed using ReactJS and TypeScript for an interactive user interface.
+The system provides real-time data on current occupancy, allows for registration of entry and exit events, and offers analytical reports on usage patterns.
+It includes a minimalist UI for ease of use and is deployed on cloud platforms like Heroku and Netlify/Vercel for accessibility.

 ## 🚀 Project Overview